 62.064 Cacao Moth - a close-up of the spines illustrated above.

-62.076 Two-barred Tabby (Hypsopygia glaucinalis) to MV light at Clock Face quarry on Sept.
+62.076 Double-striped Tabby (Hypsopygia glaucinalis) to MV light at Clock Face quarry on Sept.
 16th 2023.
 This wonderful site has an impressive diversity of plants, many of which have recently been planted since quarrying operations ceased.
 Is this the biodiversity heyday of the site before the trees become mature and crowd out the smaller shrubs and ground cover?

 45.004 Triangle Plume pupa, May 13th 08.
 Reared from a larva found at Brookfoot Loop in the seedhead of Coltsfoot.